felipe-balloni/movies/README.md

 ## About this repo Laravel

-This repo its only for template to my projects.
-If you want a laravel default, please, check at laravel doc (Above).
+This repo its a study and test about "Laravel Movie App - Styling w/ Tailwind CSS" by Andre Madarang, please, visit his website: http://andremadarang.com

 ## Learning Laravel